An Introduction to String Newton-Cartan Holography and Integrability: Constructing a new holography from a limit of the AdS /CFT

 The first term in \eqref{identity_D1NC} is a square, so it can be made finite via a Hubbard-Stratonovich transformation by introducing an auxiliary field $G_{ij}^\mathtt{a}$.
 By taking the $c\to \infty$ limit, one arrives to the D1NC $\mathcal{N}=4$ super Yang-Mills action,

 This action describes a quantum mechanics on monopole moduli space \cite{Lambert:2024yjk}.
+The precise relation between the actions obtained by taking the D1NC and the SNC limits of the $\mathcal{N}=4$ SYM theory was found in \cite{Kim:2026hpe}.
+With our normalisation, the D1NC theory at coupling $g_s$ is mapped into the SNC theory at coupling $1/g_s$.

 It is important to remark that the action \eqref{D1NC_gauge} has been derived directly from the D1NC limit of the $\mathcal{N}=4$ SYM action.
 It would be interesting to check if the same result appears by first taking the D1NC limit of the DBI action with Wess-Zumino term, followed by the low-energy limit $\alpha'\to 0$, as done for the SNC limit and required by the \ref{Uniqueness} condition outlined at the beginning of section \ref{sec:consistency_conditions}.
 As reported in \cite{Lambert:2024yjk}, there are higher-order divergences that appear when taking the D1NC limit of the DBI action with Wess-Zumino term.
 These higher terms should vanish once the constraint is imposed.
 As this is not guaranteed to be the case, it represents a strong consistency test of the D1NC limit.
 However, an indication that this might be the case comes from the fact that its S-dual SNC limit commutes with $\alpha'\to 0$.

 \emph{Symmetries.} The symmetries of the action \eqref{D1NC_gauge}, and their associated Noether currents, have been computed in \cite{Lambert:2024yjk}.
 These symmetries have been distinguished between \emph{unphysical} and \emph{physical}, depending on whether their Noether charges are vanishing or not, respectively.
 They are the following: